Kagetora (wrestler): Toryumon (2002–2004)

 Hashimoto was part of Mini Crazy MAX as SUWAcito early in his career with Takuya Sugi (Mini CIMA) and Masaki Okimoto (Small Dandy Fuji).
-They were little version of the Japanese wrestlers CIMA, Suwa and Don Fujii.
+They were little versions of the Japanese wrestlers CIMA, Suwa and Don Fujii.

 Michinoku Pro Wrestling (2004–2009)

-Hashimoto started competing in Michinoku Pro Wrestling in 2005 under the new name of Kagetora, based in Uesugi Kagetora.
-He initially wore a menpō mask during his matches, but he dropped it.
+Hashimoto started competing in Michinoku Pro Wrestling in 2005 under the new name of Kagetora, based on Uesugi Kagetora.
+He initially wore a menpō mask during his matches, but later dropped it.
 After a tag team tenure with Shanao, Kagetora turned on him and became a heel.
-He joined Gamma's faction STONED, and after Gamma departed from Michinoku Pro, Kagetora became the leader of the stable.
+He joined Gamma's faction STONED and, after Gamma departed from Michinoku Pro, Kagetora became the leader of the stable.
 He won the Tohoku Junior Heavyweight Championship on March 19, 2006 but vacated the championship after the match so it could be decided in a tournament.

 He turned face again after he was kicked from STONED in El Dorado Wrestling.
-In 2007, Kagetora and Rasse beat Shu and Kei Sato for the Tohoku Tag Team Championship and during their title reign they won the Osaka Pro Wrestling Tag Team Championship, becoming dual champions.
+In 2007, Kagetora and Rasse beat Shu and Kei Sato for the Tohoku Tag Team Championship and, during their title reign, they won the Osaka Pro Wrestling Tag Team Championship, becoming dual champions.

 Dragondoor and El Dorado Wrestling (2006–2007)

-After Kagetora became the leader of STONED, the stable started appearing as well in Dragondoor, where they clashed with dominant stable Aagan Iisou, led by Shuji Kondo.
+After Kagetora became the leader of STONED, the stable started appearing in Dragondoor, where they clashed with dominant stable Aagan Iisou, led by Shuji Kondo.
 As the promotion closed after a few events, Kagetora moved his independent ventures to Pro Wrestling Zero1, where he found himself teaming up with a member of Aagan Iisou, Takuya Sugawara, who had been recruited for STONED by Gamma.

 When Dragondoor was reopened as El Dorado Wrestling, Kagetora started wrestling regularly there under the modified name of KAGETORA, in all caps.
-Under his command, STONED started a feud against Aagan Iisou over which would recruit Sugawara, as the latter was now a simultaneous member of both factions and there were friction between all three parties.
-Ultimately, Sugawara chose STONED, but he and the Brahman Brothers turned on KAGETORA and expelled him, renaming the group as HELL DEMONS.
+Under his command, STONED started a feud against Aagan Iisou over which team would recruit Sugawara, as he was now a member of both factions at the same time, and there waa friction between all three parties.
+Ultimately, Sugawara chose STONED, but he and the Brahman Brothers turned on KAGETORA and expelled him, renaming the group HELL DEMONS.

-Afterwards, KAGETORA allied ironically with another ex-member of Aagan Iisou, Toru Owashi, as part of the latter's Animal Planets faction.
+Afterwards, KAGETORA, ironically, allied with another ex-member of Aagan Iisou, Toru Owashi, as part of the latter's Animal Planets faction.
 He challenged Kota Ibushi for the Independent World Junior Heavyweight Championship, but lost the match.
-He started teaming with Ibushi and they won the UWA World Tag Team Championship, but they later vacated the titles.
+He started teaming with Ibushi and they won the UWA World Tag Team Championship, but later vacated the titles.